What is it?

 With the keys to this particular variant of the CX-9 having been tossed my way for the second year in a row and no substantial changes having been made to this trim level since I last tested it 12 months prior, this quick spin in it serves as an opportunity to check back in with the former Wheels Car of the Year winner and see how it’s holding up after half a decade on sale.

-So there’s nothing new about it for 2021 then?
+So there’s nothing new about the Mazda CX-9 for 2021 then?

 Not when it comes to the entry-level Sport model you see here, no. While the new GT SP variant brings with it some new blacked-out looks, the Azami LE adds a unique six-seat layout with heated and ventilated second-row captain’s chairs, all variants from the Touring up gain paddle shifters, and all models from the GT up gain a larger 10.25-inch infotainment screen and a wireless smartphone charging pad, the Sport remains identical despite a marginal $70 price rise.